-It is feared Boko Haram militants have killed at least 200 more people in a wave of attacks launched across Borno state in Northern Nigeria this week.
+It is feared an extremist group that is located primarily in Northern Nigeria More militants have killed at least 200 more people in a wave of attacks launched across Borno state in Northern Nigeria this week.

 Three Christian villages – Attagara, Agapalwa and Aganjara – were reduced to ashes.
 Attackers killed, looted and stole cattle before burning homes and churches, say local media.
 All the villages are located a few kilometers from the Cameroon border, near the vast Sambisa forest, which hosts several militants’ camps, and where some of the missing Chibok girls were believed to be.

 Boko Haram’s tactics of gathering villagers together before killing them were seen between Sunday and Wednesday.
 From Sunday, at least 200 people were killed; in at least one village gunmen in military uniforms forced people to gather (by appearing to offer protection) before spraying them with bullets.
 On Wednesday, a group of about 45 people were killed after gathering together to listen to a sermon from militants who pretended to be preachers.

 These tactics are not new as the group has killed thousands of people since 2009 in an attempt to create an Islamic state in Nigeria.
 Reports say at least 3000 have been killed this year alone.

 On June 2, the Organization of Islamic Cooperation, the OIC, Secretary General, Eyad Ameen Madani went to meet President Goodluck Jonathan, to express the ‘unity’ of his organization with Nigeria.
 This meeting comes alongside increased pressure on the Nigerian government both at home and abroad to do more to tackle the Islamist Boko Haram militants since the abduction of the 276 girls.
 57 escaped in the early days of the abduction in April.